erosson/ch2plan/CONTRIBUTING.md

     - Add ./exporter/bin/ch2plan-exporter.swf to your [Clicker Heroes 2 mods](https://www.clickerheroes2.com/installing_mods.php).
     - Open Clicker Heroes 2.
     - (TODO: automate this) Move `latest.json` from your desktop to (TODO: where it belongs).
-    - (TODO: automate this) Run `yarn export:post-chars`
+    - (TODO: automate this) Run `yarn export:postchars`
   - Run the old reliable `yarn export:chars`.
 It opens a text file and - much less visibly - starts a web server and adds the url to your clipboard.
     - Open a browser.
 New tab.
 Ctrl-v, enter.
 You'll see a page that says "open the javascript console".
     - Do so (ctrl-shift-j).
 Copy all the json.
 Paste it in to the text file.
     - Close the text file.
 Kill the web server (ctrl-c).
 - Add links to the new version in ViewSkillTree.elm, if necessary.
 - You're done, hopefully!
 Run `yarn dev` to test things.
-  - If you change stats.json after this point, run `yarn export:post-chars` to update it.
+  - If you change stats.json after this point, run `yarn export:postchars` to update it.